 - Collaboration with University Of Cincinnati Transition and Access Program (UCTAP) on research projects addressing skills such as academics, independent living, employment and socialization

-TKOC collaborates with Drs.
-Craig Erickson and Logan Wink, from the Division of Child Psychiatry, on a variety of research studies.
-The goal of the Erickson/Wink Research Lab is to advance the field of knowledge of the causes and treatment of autism spectrum disorders (ASD).
+TKOC collaborates with Dr. Craig Erickson from the Division of Child Psychiatry, on a variety of research studies.
+The goal of the Erickson Research Lab is to advance the field of knowledge of the causes and treatment of autism spectrum disorders (ASD).
 Current projects focus on the investigation of the management of behavioral symptoms of ASD, as well as the identification of biomarkers that would help to develop targeted treatments.

 Our investigators are also interested in understanding the causes of ASD.
 This includes efforts to identify subgroups of persons with ASD that may be most appropriate for specific future interventions.
 We participate in a project focused on cognitive behavioral therapy and novel approaches to the treatment of social impairment and communication in children with autism.